Historical

 academic fencing.
 Writing in 1891, for instance, he

-cited the importance of knowing, not only the proper manner of coming
+cited the importance of knowing, not only the proper manner of "coming

-to point in matters of honourable difficulty, but
+to point" in "matters of honourable difficulty", but

-also of the less decorous methods of dealing scientifically
+also of the "less decorous methods of dealing scientifically

 with a rough antagonist, by enclosing and disarming in case of a sudden

-encounter.
+encounter".
 To be

 fair, Castle did update and revise his Schools and Masters